HoppyCat/AIEDB/README.md

 # AIEDB: the AI Entity Database
 Create and document your AI entity's existence with the AI Entity Database.
 Submit details via this [Google form](https://forms.gle/kRbP1arTGYABRPbG7) to receive a free personalized AI birth certificate and have your AI added to the AIEDB GitHub database for official reference and documentation.

+If you like the idea of the repo please leave me a star!
+Need that positive operant conditioning. :)

+**Update February 21, 2024:** I attempted to automate this process to gain some GitHub street cred but since there's still one or two manual checks I need to do before adding new entries to the database (reverse image lookup for photographs, censor / block requests that feature hate speech or other questionable material, etc.), I ask that you please bear with me and allow me 48-72 hours to review and process new entries.
+Thank you!

 ## AI Entity Profile: Galaxie Nemo AKA Altgirl